DataONEorg/dataone-web/content/features/fair.md

       end dates, data attributes, or publication date (among many more). \n\nAt a glance, see how each dataset scores in terms of identification, discoverability, and ease of interpretation by viewing the total score for checks in that category."
   button:
     template: ''
     type: ''
+    color: ''
+    text: ''
+    external_link: ''
+    internal_link: ''
+    icon:
+      template: ''
+      icon: ''
+      size: ''
+      color: ''
+      stroke: ''
+- title: Quantify your metadata improvement efforts
+  blocks:
+  - template: markdown
+    content: |-
+      \- Aggregated FAIR score charts show how your FAIR scores have changed month-to-month, so you can quantify your metadata improvement efforts.

+      \- Aggregated scores are divided into the four FAIR categories, so you can pinpoint areas that need improvement and see what your metadata strengths are.

+      (show screenshot of aggregated FAIR chart next to those two bullets)

+      \*Plus subscribers:* A FAIR scores chart is included in each DataONE Plus portal with scores only for that dataset collection.

+      \*Hosted Repositories:* Each Hosted Repository includes a FAIR scores chart for the entire repository holdings.
+  template: ''
+  type: ''
+  background: ''
+  background2: ''
+  icon:
+    template: ''
+    icon: ''
+    size: ''
+    color: ''
+    stroke: ''
+  intro: ''
+  button:
+    template: ''
+    type: ''